 - School will follow the DfE guidance on 'Child-on child sexual violence and sexual harassment', in Part 5 of "Keeping children safe in education". - Relevant staff will liaise with the police, social care and parents as appropriate. - Support will be offered to both the alleged victim(s) and child(ren) accused.
-Parents will be included in discussions about the format that this support will take. - 5.5 Children Missing (including absence from school) our school recognises the entitlement that all children have to education and will work closely with the local authority Inclusion Service to share information about students who may be missing out on full time education or who go missing from education.
-The local authority will also be informed where children are to be removed from the school register a) to be educated outside the school system; b) for medical reasons; c) because they have ceased to attend; d) because they are in custody; d) because they have been permanently excluded.
-We also recognise that when children go missing this is a sign that they may have been targeted by perpetrators of Child Sexual Exploitation and/or drug related criminals (County Lines).
+Parents will be included in discussions about the format that this support will take. - 5.5 Children Missing (including absence from school) our school recognises the entitlement that all children have to education and will work closely with the local authority Inclusion Service to share information about students who may be missing out on full time education or who go missing.
+We also recognise that children who are absent from school, particularly on repeat occasions or for prolonged periods are likely to be at greater risk of abuse and neglect.
+The school attendance policy sets out the actions that will be taken to check the wellbeing of any student that is absent.
+The local authority will also be informed where children are to be removed from the school register a) to be educated outside the school system and where at Education Health and Care Plan is in place, this needs to be reviewed); b) for medical reasons; c) because they have ceased to attend; d) because they are in custody; d) because they have been permanently excluded.
+We also recognise that when children go missing or absent from school repeatedly or for prolonged periods, this is a sign that they may have been targeted by perpetrators of Child Sexual Exploitation and/or drug related criminals (County Lines).
 Children may also be groomed into participating in other forms of criminal exploitation including cybercrime, serious violence and violent crime.
 Children who attend an alternative education provision or have an agreed reduced timetable are more likely to be vulnerable to these forms of exploitation.